apoc64/rales_engine/README.md

 * factory_bot_rails
 * faker

-# Installing
+## Installing
-To install dependencies after cloning the app, run:
+To install dependencies after cloning the app, run

 'bundle install'

-To set up the database:
+## To set up the database

 'rails db:create'
 'rails db:migrate'

-# To load data from CSV files:
+## To load data from CSV files
 This data comes from CSV files from the Sales Engine project, which can be found here: https://github.com/turingschool-examples/sales_engine/tree/master/data
 Clone this project into the parent folder of this project, then run:

 'rake import:merchants'

 'rake import:customers'
 'rake import:invoices'
 'rake import:transactions'